 Malfunction Indicator Light on steady - An emission control system malfunction has been detected.
-Check the fuel-filler cap.
+Check the fuel-filler cap if the LOOSE FUEL CAP warning message is displayed in the odometer.
 If the fuel-filler cap is loose or missing, tighten or install the cap and continue to drive the vehicle.
-The tight should turn off after a few driving trips.
-If the tight does not turn off after a few driving trips, have the vehicle inspected by a NISSAN dealer.
+The ight should turn off after a few driving trips.
+If the ight does not turn off after a few driving trips, have the vehicle inspected by a NISSAN dealer.
 You do not need to have your vehicle towed to the dealer.